oceanum/zarrio/docs/source/chunking.rst

 Chunking Strategies
 ====================

 zarrify provides intelligent chunking analysis and recommendations to optimize performance for different access patterns.
+This document explains both the conceptual approach and detailed mathematical calculations used for each access pattern.

 Understanding Chunking
 ------------------------